deremije/table_component/README.md

         (OPTIONAL) - if included, will override the number of data lines to render at load and to add when user has scrolled into the pixelBuffer.  default is 10.

     originalLines: Number
-        (OPTIONAL) - if included, will override the number of data  lines to render at load set either by default (10) or by the chunkSize prop
+        (OPTIONAL) - if included, will override the number of data  lines to render at load set either by default (40) or by the chunkSize prop

     columnWidth: Number
         (OPTIONAL) - if included, will set all table columns to be the same static width.  denotes the number of pixels

+    clickFunction: Function
+        (OPTIONAL) - if included, will set an onClick function for each row in the table, and pass in the object used to populate the row as its parameter
 ```

 ### Styles